ktbaek/Excess-deaths-Denmark/README.md

 2015-19.
 Colored lines indicate the quarterly death rates, black lines indicate the baselines, and the gray bands indicate the 95% prediction intervals.
-Sex is indicted on top, age on the right.](README_files/figure-gfm/sab-10y-sex-norm-1.png)
+Sex is indicted on top, age on the right.](README_files/figure-gfm/Figure-6-1.png)

 ***Figure 6: De-trended/de-seasonalized quarterly death rates and baselines.** (A) Baseline reference period 2010-19, and (B) baseline reference period 2015-19.
 Colored lines indicate the quarterly death rates, black lines indicate the baselines, and the gray bands indicate the 95% prediction intervals.
-Sex is indicted on top, age on the right.*
+Sex is indicated on top, age on the right.*

 ![**De-trended/de-seasonalized quarterly death rates and baselines for 2020-2022.** (A) Baseline reference period 2010-19, and (B) baseline